AP-Grama-Sachivalayam-Apply-Online/.github/profile/README.md

 UPDATED: 11-09-2025 latest notification is added, included new features about live status on AP grama sachivalayam jobs.
 Check the source, clearly updated, please check ap.gramasachivalayam.gov.in website.
 UpdateD: 04-12-2025 Orders are about to be passed about "recruitment notification" already give AP DPC notification
+Updated: 13-12-2025 this is year end update about grama sachivalayam notification, government of ap will release job notification at jan last week, staytuned for more important information.